 Evaluations of clients convicted of internet sex offenses or child pornography offenses focus on analyses of digital sexual behaviors, the extent to which a client may or may not display behaviors indicative of a progression toward contact offenses, and an analysis of common risk factors.
 We endeavor to discriminate between risk for internet-only or child pornography offending and contact offending by attending to the latest research on the distinction.
 We have also developed tools for use in these evaluations.
 See Internet Sex Offenses page on this website for more information.

 Re-Assessment Evaluations.
 The purpose of a re-assessment or updated evaluation is to track changes in a client’s risk over time and evaluate his or her progress in treatment.
 Both problems and strengths are identified and suggestions are offered about changes that might be made in treatment or supervision that could assist the client to gain more from treatment and enhance public safety.
-The Risk-Needs-Responsivity model is employed in assessing treatment needs and specific needs that a client may require according to a Good Lives Model are identified.
-Suggestions are made about the specific regulatory pathways which should be a focus of treatment.
 These evaluations include use of the SSOTR to map treatment progress.